Giant Bomb: Reception

 In voting the website into its Top 50 websites of 2011, Harry McCracken of Time magazine described Giant Bomb as having, "news, reviews and video — all looser, funnier and more opinionated than much of the stuff on game sites owned by larger media companies."

 In January 2012 it was announced that Vox Media had hired several names from gaming journalism to launch Polygon including Editor-in-Chiefs of Joystiq and Kotaku, Chris Grant and Brian Crecente.
 When asked why he thought there was room for another video game website, Grant said that, "The only site I would really look at and say they have enviable technology is Giant Bomb; nothing else out there has anything that's really attractive."

 Criticisms and controversies

-Critics including Brianna Wu and writer Samantha Allen lamented Giant Bombs hiring of Dan Ryckert and Jason Oestreicher in July 2014 regarding gender representation in video games and other minority groups, citing Giant Bombs 100% white, male staff personnel.
-Allen received harassment via Twitter.
-In October 2014 in an op-ed for XoJane regarding the Gamergate harassment campaign, Wu described Allen's harassment as carried out by the same people behind the Gamergate-related video game sexual harassment with the same "playbook" of political strategy tactics as herself, Zoë Quinn and Anita Sarkeesian had experienced.

-During an interview with MSNBC on MSNBC Live, Wu called upon Giant Bomb and IGN to provide coverage of Gamergate on its website.
+During an interview with MSNBC on MSNBC Live, Brianna Wu criticized Giant Bomb, whose staff entirely consisted of white men at the time, for not posting news coverage of the Gamergate harassment campaign against women in the games industry.
 An article by Patrick Klepek detailing Wu's Gamergate-related harassment was posted that day, as acknowledged by the BBC on its BBC Online service in their coverage of Gamergate and Wu herself in a subsequent interview with PBS's PBS NewsHour.